romado33/OpenHealthMesh/CONTRIBUTING.md

-# Contributing to OpenEpiMesh
+# Contributing to OpenHealthMesh

-Thanks for your interest in contributing to OpenEpiMesh (OHSDM)!
+Thanks for your interest in contributing to OpenHealthMesh (OHSDM)!
 This project aims to be a **community-driven schema** for unifying public health intelligence.

 ## Ways to Contribute